 If the adenocarcinoma of the pancreas is located in the body or tail of the pancreas, then the surgical procedure of choice is distal pancreatectomy with splenecotmy.
 If there is extensive involvement of the celiac artery and splenic artery, then a modified Appleby procedure can be performed if meets criteria .

 Minimally invasive approaches to Whipple and distal pancreatectomy with splenectomy have been investigated with similar outcomes in survival and morbidity and mortality .

 Typically, at the time of diagnosis of pancreatic cancer, 52% have distant metastasis, and 23% have local spread.

 Differential diagnosis before imaging and biopsy includes the following: acute pancreatitis, chronic pancreatitis, cholangitis, cholecystitis, choledochal cyst, peptic ulcer disease, cholangiocarcinoma, and gastric cancer.

 SWOG 1501 Trial recently evaluated neoadjuvant treatment first approach in resectable pancreatic cancer with disappointing results.
-Only approximately 73% went on to have resection.
+Only approximately 73% went on to have a resection.
 Survival rates were comparable to those of adjuvant trials .